paljs/docs/src/pages/plugins/select.md

 }
 ```

-And here our db queries log for our request.
-First we have just 3 queries so we saved one query for every relation in our request.
+According to this log, We only get 3 queries using our tool.
+By using Paljs,
-second we just select `id` from db that we asked in GraphQl query:
+we first query for all the relationship between models, then we select the `id` from db

 ```
 prisma:query SELECT `dev`.`User`.`id` FROM `dev`.`User` WHERE `dev`.`User`.`id` = ?
 LIMIT ?
 OFFSET ?